-According to the conditions of the Series B and Series C Bonds, the holders of such bonds are entitled to request redemption of their bonds in the event of a change of control in the Issuer.
+According to the conditions of the Secured Bonds, the holders of such bonds are entitled to request redemption of their bonds in the event of a change of control in the Issuer.
 Such change of control is deemed to be the acquisition of more than 50% of the voting rights in the Issuer by a third party (subject to limited exceptions) or the right of a third party to appoint and/or remove the majority of the members of the Issuer's board of directors.
-A repayment obligation under the Series C Bonds will also trigger repayment obligation under the Series B Bonds.
-Provided that the present number of outstanding bonds issued under the Series B Bonds and the Series C Bonds were also outstanding at the point in time a change of control in the Issuer occurred and all of the bondholders requested redemption, the potential payment obligations of the Issuer may total the aggregate principal amount of the Series B and Series C Bonds then outstanding plus accrued interest.
+A repayment obligation under one series of the Secured Bonds will also trigger repayment obligation under the other series of Secured Bonds.
+Provided that the present number of outstanding Secured Bonds issued were also outstanding at the point in time a change of control in the Issuer occurred and all of the bondholders requested redemption, the potential payment obligations of the Issuer may total the aggregate principal amount of the Secured Bonds then outstanding plus accrued interest.